 (N) Upon completion of all participation requirements, the QIP panel shall review all information relevant to the licensee's education and/or remediation to make a recommendation to the board designate as to whether the licensee's practice as a chiropractic physician meets the accepted standards for the profession.

 (P) Legal representation.
-Meetings of the QIP panel and a licensee are meant to be a peer to peer interaction to discuss chiropractic issues.
+Meetings of the QIP panel and a licensee are meant to be a peer to peer interaction.
 The licensee may have an attorney present, although the meeting is not a formal disciplinary proceeding.
 If the licensee decides not to attend the meeting, there is no need to send an attorney in his or her place.

 (Q) Confidentiality.
 The case review and assessment conducted by the QIP is part of the investigatory process pursuant to section 4734.45 of the Revised Code and is confidential and not subject to discovery in any civil proceeding.
 Accordingly, records of discussions held by the panel and/or board members or staff are confidential investigatory material and not subject to public disclosure.
 Regular reports to the board shall be made detailing the general activities of the QIP.
 The identity of the licensee under review and the patients whose records were reviewed shall not be provided to the board or disclosed to the public.